Late-Time Evolution of Magnetized Disks in Tidal Disruption Events

 This observation is the first TDE to exhibit clear QPEs later in its lifetime, suggesting that the QPEs originate from a spreading disk formed by the TDE.
 Therefore, we want to check how long it takes the disk to spread until it encounters a secondary object.

-For simplicity, we assume a BH with mass $m_\bullet$ in a circular orbit as the secondary object in our calculations.
+For simplicity, we assume a BH with mass $m_\bullet$ in a Keplerian circular orbit as the secondary object in our calculations.
+If the secondary object crosses the accretion disk twice per orbit, the QPE recurrence time is given by $t_{\rm rec}=\pi\sqrt{\frac{r_{\rm sit}^3}{GM_\bullet}}$ where $r_{\rm sit}$ is the radius at which the secondary object is likely to be located.
+This radius corresponds to the radius that a TDE needs to spread in order for QPEs to begin.
+By measuring $t_{\rm rec}$ we can calculate $r_{\rm sit}$ and then calculate $t_{\rm on}$, the time it takes for the TDE to spread to the radius $r_{\rm sit}$ and the QPEs to turn on.
 The EMRI rate is highly uncertain \citep{Babak2017}, so we explore a range of possible values: $\dot{N}_{\rm EMRI}=10^{-6}-10^{-8}\, \rm{yr}^{-1}\rm{gal}^{-1}$ \citep{Gair+2004}.
 Since the BH's semi-major axis contracts due to the emission of GW, the EMRI rate is approximately $\dot{N}_{\rm EMRI}\approx 1/t_{\rm GW}$, where $t_{\rm GW}$ is the GW inspiral time: the time it takes the BH to evolve from an initial semi-major axis to merger.
 For a circular orbit with an initial semi-major axis $a_0$ the GW timescale is given by:

 So, by knowing the EMRI rate, we can calculate the radius $r_{\rm sit}\equiv a_0$ where an EMRI is likely to be found.
 This radius corresponds to the radius that a TDE needs to spread in order to start exhibiting QPEs.